cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 ### Changes for committers

-In groups with `expandable_paths` support, committer MUST send a signed group info with every commit.
+In groups with `passive_clients` support, committer MUST send a signed group info with every commit.

 ### Server Changes